Code-Nat/Database-2019A-II/02_MySql/01_DDL + DML/01_select/README.md

 ==========================================================
 */

---Select the average value for the "list_price" column in the "products" table SELECT AVG(list_price) AS 'Average Price'
+-- Select the average value for the "list_price" column in the "products" table SELECT AVG(list_price) AS 'Average Price'
 FROM products;